Developer-Mike/obsidian-advanced-canvas/README.md

   - Start the presentation using the command palette (`Advanced Canvas: Start presentation`)
   - Change slides using the arrow keys
   - Exit the presentation using the `ESC` key

+## Better Readonly
+- Disable node popup menus
+- Lock the canvas' position
+- Lock the canvas' zoom
+- BUT to retain some interactivity, it allows zooming to a bounding box (e.g. zoom to selection, zoom to fit all)

+### Usage
+- Use the [updated control menu](#canvas-control-menu) to toggle the new features (Only shown if the canvas is in readonly mode)

 ## Canvas Events
 All custom events are prefixed with `advanced-canvas:` and can be listened to using `app.workspace.on` (Just like the default events).